topo-gps/ios-manual/en/waypoints_create_map.rst

    :width: 320px
    :alt: Waypoint creation screen from map Topo GPS

-   *Figure 2.
-Waypoint creation screen in which you can set the properties and save the waypoint.*
+   *Waypoint creation screen in which you can set the properties and save the waypoint.*

-If you wish you can give the waypoint a title, set the icon and enter a description.
+Optionally you can give the waypoint a title, set the icon and enter a description in the waypoint creation screen.

 If you are connected to the internet and you have enabled ‘Adresses - Find automatically’ in the :ref:`settings <subsec-settings>`, an automatic suggestion for the waypoint title will appear.
 This title has a light grey color and will be used if no title has been entered.
 In the example of Fig. 2 the suggestion is ‘Southwood Farm Lane’.
-If you wish to have a waypoint without a title please enter a single space.
+If you wish to have a waypoint without a title please enter a single space in the title field.

 As an example we enter ‘Goal A’ as a title.
 If you press ‘Save’ the waypoint will be saved on your device and loaded on the map with the title as is illustrated in the figure below.